LoyaltyGM/escrow-contract/README.md

 ## Introduction

 Escrow Smart Contract is a cutting-edge, decentralized, and trustless solution that revolutionizes the way individuals engage in peer-to-peer (P2P) exchanges, ensuring the security and transparency of each transaction.
 Built on the sui blockchain, this smart contract introduces a versatile and adaptable escrow mechanism, allowing for seamless 1-to-1, 1-to-many, and many-to-many exchanges of sui objects.

+It is a contract between two parties, where one party (the creator) deposits items and/or a specified token (SUI), and the other party (the recipient) deposits items and/or a specified amount of SUI.
+The items deposited must be of type T.

 # Documentation